Cambridge-Hands-On-Science/Experiments/Experiments/Computer Science/Computer Dissection .md

 **Dissecting a computer ** - Break open a computer and see how it works inside.

-Last initially checked on 2023-02-17 by Emma Crickmore (elc75@cam.ac.uk) and double-checked on 2023-02-18 by Asmita Niyogi (an637@cam.ac.uk)
+Last initially checked on 2023-02-15 by Peter Methley (pm631@cam.ac.uk) and double-checked on

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->